The Complete Bruges Belgium Travel Guide

 Bruges Travel Guide

-With its 400-feet high (122-meter) brick steeple, the Church of Our Lady Bruges is another beautiful landmark that dominates the skyline of the city of Bruges.
+With its 400-foot high (122-meter) brick steeple, the Church of Our Lady Bruges is another beautiful landmark that dominates the skyline of the city of Bruges.
 Even though the steeple and the intricate stonework on the church are quite captivating, they aren’t what makes this church one of the most famous in Europe.
 That distinction goes to the inside.
 Or, more accurately, what is stored inside the church.
 In case you aren’t aware, the Church of Our Lady Bruges is the home of one of the legendary Michelangelo’s most famous pieces of work.

-Although there are many different adaptation of the Madonna and Child, the most famous of all is undoubtedly the marble sculpture named the “Madonna of Bruges”.
+Although there are many different adaptations of the Madonna and Child, the most famous of all is undoubtedly the marble sculpture named the “Madonna of Bruges”.
 Created in his home country of Italy and exported to Belgium in 1504, the statue has been drawing visitors from around the globe to view it ever since.
 To see this statue alone is worth visiting the church, not to mention the beauty of the church itself.

 Taste Authentic Belgian Chocolate